t0mg/wordclock-flasher/README.md

 npm run dev
 ```

 Then open http://localhost:1234 in Chrome or Edge.
-The `npm run dev` step will call Parcel which start a local http server serving `index.html` with compiled `index.ts`.
+The `npm run dev` step will call Parcel which starts a local http server serving `index.html` with compiled `index.ts`.

 ### Generate build to publish